This is the sixth of twelve Psalms bear the name of Asaph

 I have also asked these questions before God.
-One thing I have realized as I have age is that there will be hard and difficult times in life.
+One thing I have realized as I have age is that there will be some hard and difficult times in life.
 Many of us will face issues that many of the Old Testament saints faced in their life.
 This psalm gives us the answers to these times and to the questions above.
 The first step is to mediate on the things God has done “Then I thought”.
 In this mediation we must make our appeals directly to God “To this I will appeal: the years of the right hand of the Most High”.
 I must remember the deeds of the Lord.
 I look back and the focus usually starts with how God has been moving in my life.

 As I study this psalm this, I realized several refers to the time of Israel being in Egypt and the desire to be free.
 God granted them this freedom when they flee Egypt.
 The night before their departure God gave them instructions on saving their firstborn.
 This event became the Passover which is an event that is observed every year in the Jewish community.
 The Passover is a picture of the Christ’s work on the cross as the Passover lamb for the entire world.
 To the Christian we have our Easter which we observed as our Passover.
 As I look back over the last seventy years of my life, I am amazed how much God has taken care of me in my needs.
 One thing I have realized in this time frame is the presence of God in my life.
 It is this personal relationship that we can have with God that makes Christianity different from all the other religions of the world.